OnCloud125252/Windows-Helper/Nginx manager/README.md

 Display a list of all avliable commands.

 - `start`
-Start Nginx service.
+Start the Nginx service.

 - `config`
-Open the configuration file using editor you preferred.
+Open the configuration file using your preferred editor.

 - `reload`
-Reload the Nginx service with latest config file.
+Reload the Nginx service with the latest config file.

 - `stop`
-Fast shutdown Nginx.
+Perform a fast shutdown of Nginx.

 - `quit`
-Shutdown Nginx gracefully.
+Shut down Nginx gracefully.

 - `clear`
-Exit all current running Nginx processes.
+Exit all currently running Nginx processes.